CSCfi/csc-user-guide/docs/cloud/fgci/fgci-using-arcrunner-to-run-large-job-sets.md

 withdrawn from this queue and submitted to another cluster.
 The maximum queuing time (in seconds) can be set with the option *-Q*

-Sometimes, some FGI cluster may not work properly and the jobs may fail due to technical reasons.
+Sometimes, some FGCI cluster may not work properly and the jobs may fail due to technical reasons.
 If this happens, the failed grid jobs are re-submitted to other clusters three times before they are considered as failed sub-jobs.